 In response to flooding that impacted the school and surrounding area in 1997, the Holland Neighborhood Improvement Association (HNIA) and other community partners began pushing for improved, better-coordinated stormwater management.
 These efforts ultimately spawned a “Northeast Green Campus Initiative” — a collaborative effort to provide better maintenance, stormwater management, public art, and neighborhood beautification around the high school.
 The MWMO, Minneapolis Public Schools, and the Holland Neighborhood Improvement Association partnered to study opportunities for stormwater management at the school and move the green campus initiative forward.

 Phase I renovations included the installation of a raingarden, permeable pavers and a tree trench in the school’s parking lot.
 These features together are capable of capturing and treating up to 47,000 gallons of stormwater runoff at a time.
 The MWMO also installed monitoring equipment in the tree trench, both to collect data on the BMP’s performance as well as to provide hands-on learning opportunities for students at the school.
-As of the time of this writing (October 2018), the MWMO has not observed water exiting the system; this means that the tree trench is fully absorbing all runoff from the area of the parking lot that drains to it.
+So far, the MWMO has not observed water exiting the system; this means that the tree trench is fully absorbing all runoff from the area of the parking lot that drains to it.